 The Yamaha Recording Custom is simply one of the most sought-after and widely used recording studio kits in the world.
 The latest version of it was designed with the help of legendary studio drummer, Steve Gadd.

-The 30-degree bearing edges make the drums quite easy to tune.
+The 30-degree bearing edges make the drums very easy to tune, and they offer a warmer response that I think sounds fantastic.
 They also tend to stay in tune for extended periods which is great.

-Something unique about the Recording Custom is that it’s one of the few high-end drum kits that has rack toms mounted to the bass drum.
-It utilizes the YESS mounting system which manages to maintain the resonance of the bass drum and rack toms without any unwanted sound choking.
+Something unique about the Recording Custom is that it’s one of the few high-end drum kits that has rack toms mounted to the kick drum.
+It utilizes the YESS mounting system which manages to maintain the resonance of the kick drum and rack toms without any unwanted sound choking.

-If you are looking for the best studio drum set, then the Yamaha Recording Custom is widely regarded as just that.
+If you are looking for the best studio drum set, then the Yamaha Recording Custom is widely regarded as a dream kit for recording.
 It ticks all of the boxes sonically and is a complete workhorse designed to fit right in amongst any style of music.

 - The drums have a wide tuning range and they are easy to tune